SlenderFox/GameEngine/README.md

 - GLM ([Website](https://glm.g-truc.net/0.9.8/index.html))
 - stb_image.h ([Github](https://github.com/nothings/stb/blob/master/stb_image.h))
 - Assimp ([Github](https://github.com/assimp/assimp))

-It might be better to have the libraries as a github dependancy but idk how to do that so this will suffice for now.

 ## Notes
 Classes are used when inheritance is intended, structs are for when it is not.